SPDoctor/ShoppingList/README.md

 ![ShoppingList Client-side Web Part](WebPart.png)

-IThis is a very simple client-side web part to demonstrate TDD (Test-driven Development) for client-side code using the SharePoint Framework.
+This is a very simple client-side web part to demonstrate TDD (Test-driven Development) for client-side code using the SharePoint Framework.
 The web part renders the contents of a list called "ShoppingList" in the site.